JavaScript seems to be disabled in your browser.

 Overview

-Hangar 9 UltraCote® is a high tech polyester covering that includes a unique multi temperature-controlled adhesive and shrinkage system, making it versatile and simple to use.
-A trademarked polymerizing procedure completely fuses the color to the polyester movie covering, eliminating the possibilities of color-layer separation and permits rearranging the covering on your model.
-UltraCote's special ability to both diminish and extend make it superior to other coverings for walking around tight curves and wingtips.
+Garage 9 UltraCote® is a high tech polyester covering that includes a unique multi temperature-controlled adhesive and shrinkage system, making it versatile and simple to apply.
+A patented polymerizing procedure permanently merges the color to the polyester film covering, removing the possibilities of color-layer separation and allows repositioning the covering on your model.
+UltraCote's special capability to both shrink and extend make it remarkable to other coverings for going around tight curves and wingtips.

 Temperature ranges are as follows: